nicmolica/snarl/Snarl/Planning/refactor.md

 ### Proper packaging of files
 Right now, neither our source files nor our test files are packaged.
 This has been causing issues with running tests, as well as making it more difficult to import things from a parent directory in any of our files.
 We should create packages `Snarl.src` and `Snarl.test` in order to make this easier.
 We should also figure out how sub-packaging works.

+## Changes

+Summarize the work you have performed during this week.

+## Future Work

+Summarize work you'd still like to do if there's time.
+This can include features you'd like to implement if given time.

+## Conclusion

+Any concluding remarks.